 Today, Keith is still a keen Linux advocate, but he takes the view that, for most businesses, Linux is merely a means to an end.
 The starting point has to be the business requirements, not the technical solution.

-Outside of work, Keith plays with aeroplanes, gliders (he’s a qualified gliding instructor and examiner) and his nine-going-on-fifteen-years-old daughter.
-One takes far more time than the other two combined.
+Outside of work, Keith plays with aeroplanes, gliders (he’s a qualified gliding instructor and examiner), guitars and his eleven-going-on-sixteen-years-old daughter.
+One takes far more time than the others combined.

-Cecilia has been a member of the Tiger Computing management team since 2004, and manages the implementation of technical projects.
+Cecilia has been a member of the Tiger Computing management team since 2004, and is the Finance and Admin Manager.

 Cecilia’s role within the world of Linux is a far cry from her roots, which saw her early interest in animal behaviour culminate in a Biology degree from Oxford University followed by a PhD in Animal Behaviour and Welfare, and a successful 12 years working as an applied ethologist across the world.

 Her move from academia to the business world saw Cecilia join the team at Tiger Computing, where she has been busy applying her scientific background and animal behaviour skills to business problems ever since.
 A previous enthusiast of the Mac OS operating system, Cecilia is now a true Linux convert and is immensely proud of the Tiger Computing team, not only for its collective wealth of Linux expertise, but for the passion each and every member has for its clients.

 When not in the office, Cecilia is often found riding her horses or attempting to recreate a little outpost of her native Sweden in the Forest of Dean.

 SENIOR TECHNICAL ARCHITECTREAD BIO